kongware/scriptum/library.md

 `_let`

-Declares a local binding by taking an (expensive) expression and a single argument function and feeds the expression result to the latter.
-This is especially helpful if you need the result more than once:
+Declares a local binding by taking one or several (expensive) expressions and a multi argument function and feeds the expression results to the latter.
+This is especially helpful, if you need the result in the following computation more than once but don't want to leak the intermediate values into the global scope:

 ```javascript
 _let(3 * 3)